CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-get-ms-destination-statistics.md

 total number impressions and number of unique impressions respectively.
 * **retries**: An array with field 'total' for the total number of retries.
+* **unsubscribes**: An array with field 'total' and 'unique' for the total number of unsubscribes.

 ### Example